ROAR-QUTRC/perseus-v2/docs/source/home/getting-started.md

 # Getting Started

 This project is built using [Nix](https://nixos.org/), which makes getting started quite easy - all you have to do is install Nix and `direnv`, and they take care of the rest.
+Whilst this page will get you started, it is strongly recommended that you read through <project:nix-basics.md> after reading through this document so you understand how to use the tooling.

 ## Environment Setup